 If you have favorite channels, you can tag them, which adds them to the favorites list.
-By doing this, you won’t have to scroll through the roughly 250 stations to get to your preferred options.
+Doing this means you won’t have to scroll through the roughly 250 stations to get to your preferred options.

-Spectrum added a channel search function to make it easier to get to your favorite program.
-Of course, there is the channel number search, but you can also filter by category or network.
+Spectrum added a channel search function to make getting to your favorite program easier.
+Of course, there is the channel number search, but you can filter by category or network.

-If this is not enough, you can search by the title, sports team, or actor to narrow down the results when unsure what the channels are showing.
+If you need more than this, you can search by title, sports team, or actor to narrow down the results when unsure what the channels are showing.

 Is the content on the Spectrum TV app free?

-Although the Spectrum TV app is completely free, you must be a Spectrum TV customer to enjoy the services.
+Although the Spectrum TV app is free, you must be a customer to enjoy the services.
 Being a customer has some fees and rates, so there is a cost.

 Can I view the Spectrum app without a cable?